grange85/ahfow-www/_posts/2007/2007-05-11-take-the-galaxie-500-quizagain.markdown

 - galaxie 500
 tags: []
 ---
-<p>It's been over a year since I last pointed everyone to Mike's Galaxie 500 quiz (est. 1997) - anyone feeling like showing off can <span class="removed_link" title="http://www.grange85.co.uk/galaxie5/mikesquiz.php">head on over and give it a shot</span>.
+<p>It's been over a year since I last pointed everyone to Mike's Galaxie 500 quiz (est. 1997) - anyone feeling like showing off can head on over and give it a shot.
 I managed 79/100.</p>